JCardoen/lib-paginator/readme.md

 ### Description

 This is a very barefoot pagination lib, functioning as a boilerplate for your pagination usage.
 Style to your own liking, feel free to edit the lib (it is very small).
+Animation possible using the opacity of the item or edit the script to provide other animations.
 ES6 syntax is provided in the script.

 ### Simple usage: